 - Climate - Variations in solar radiation, air temperature and humidity all affect the energy requirements of a building

 - Pollution - This is a consideration in an urban environment, due to noise and traffic fumes.
-If the building is effectively 'sealed' on its sides subject to these effects the mechanical ventilation systems are required to deliver fresh air for ventilation.
+If the building is effectively 'sealed' on its sides subject to these impacts, mechanical ventilation systems are required to deliver fresh air for ventilation.

 - Shape of site - The shape of the site may dictate the form of the building, which affects both system selection and energy usage.

-- Surrounding buildings - Other buildings may reduce daylight penetration and solar gains, and possibly wind patterns around the building may affect the ventilation conditions.
+- Surrounding buildings - Other buildings may reduce daylight penetration and solar gains.
+Wind patterns around the building may affect the ventilation conditions.

 - Planning Considerations - National and local regulations, may influence the building services used.
 For example, most authorities now require a proportion (10 or 20%) of on-site renewable energy provision, which affect the building services requirements.